Practice and reinforce the concepts from Lesson 2

 How it works:

 Links open in the same tab by default.
-To open in a new tab, add target="_blank"
+To open in a new tab, add target="_blank" to your link:

 <a href="https://www.youtube.com/" target="_blank">YouTube</a>